Scholarships for Children of Active-duty Police and Firefighters

 New Jersey

-If you live in New Jersey, you may qualify for the Law Enforcement Officer Memorial Scholarship, the deadline for that is March 1 and October 1, 2013 (the Law Enforcement Officer Memorial Scholarship can cover up to the cost of attendance, less other scholarships, grants, benefits and other assistance).
+If you live in New Jersey, you may qualify for the Law Enforcement Officer Memorial Scholarship, the deadline for that is in early March and October (the Law Enforcement Officer Memorial Scholarship can cover up to the cost of attendance, less other scholarships, grants, benefits and other assistance).
 Also see the Survivor Tuition Benefits, which assists dependent children and surviving spouses of New Jersey firefighters, emergency workers and law enforcement officers who were killed in the line of duty.

 New York